lucydsl/website/docs/contributing.md

 If you want to fix a bug or implement a feature in the Lucy compiler, that should be done in the [liblucy](https://github.com/matthewp/liblucy) project.

-Most development can be done using the `lc` CLI.
-You can build just this binary using `make bin/lc`.
+Most development can be done using the `lucyc` CLI.
+You can build just this binary using `make bin/lucyc`.
 Below is instructions on building liblucy.

 ## Building liblucy

 liblucy has 2 compilation targets:

-* The CLI, `lc` (Lucy compiler) which is a native binary.
+* The CLI, `lucyc` (Lucy compiler) which is a native binary.
 * Wasm, which has development and release versions.
 These can be loaded and used in Node.js, Deno, or in the browser.

 > Note that building on Windows is not currently possible.
 We would love someone to contribute this!